What is a lindy exchange?

-Central Cambridge isn't particularly car friendly but the evening venue has plentiful car parking nearby.
+Central Cambridge isn't particularly car friendly but the main dancing venue is out the city centre, and has plentiful car parking nearby.
 Details:

-The huge Madingley Road Park and Ride car park is free for up to 18 hours and is a short walk from the Storey's Field Centre (especially if you park at the north east end of the car park where a footpath lets you out towards Eddington).
-There is also a Park and Ride bus into town.
+The huge Madingley Road Park and Ride car park is free for up to 18 hours.
+It's a short walk from the Storey's Field Centre, especially if you park at the north east end of the car park (get directions) where a footpath lets you out towards Eddington.

-The Old Spring has a small car park for customers.
+The pub has a small car park for customers.
 If it's full, the streets around Ferry Path may have spaces available and are free on Sundays.

 Who are the organisers?